arnav-gupta-123/CS372FinalProject/README.md

 ## What it Does

 We were curious about one question: how can brain signals actually be turned into something useful?
 Specifically, we wanted to see for ourselves whether EEG, the electrical signals your brain produces, could be used to spell words, just by thinking about letters on a screen.
-This led us to the P300 BCI speller, a classic paradigm in neuroscience where a person watches a grid of letters flashing on a screen, and their brain produces a small signal called the P300 at around 300ms after they see a letter that they want to spell.
+This led us to the P300 BCI (Brain Computer Interface) speller, a classic paradigm in neuroscience where a person watches a grid of letters flashing on a screen, and their brain produces a small signal called the P300 at around 300ms after they see a letter that they want to spell.
 We built a full pipeline that takes raw EEG recordings, cleans and processes the signals, trains machine learning models to detect that P300 response, and ultimately decodes which character the person intended, turning brain waves into text.

 ## Quick Start